aspose-slides/Aspose.Slides-Documentation/en/nodejs-java/developer-guide/presentation-content/manage-ink/_index.md

 ### **Set Ink Brush Size**

-This Javascript code shows you how to set the size for a brush:
+This JavaScript code shows you how to set the size for a brush:

 ```javascript
 var pres = new aspose.slides.Presentation("pres.pptx");